glotzerlab/row/doc/src/row/show/status.md

   ```bash
   row show status
   ```
-* Show the status of all actions that have eligible directories:
+* Show the status of all actions with eligible directories:
   ```bash
   row show status --eligible
   ```